samrisin/LetterGenerator/README.md

-Assignment 3-
+About Application-
+This Application solves problem of writing letter/email to each and every person when you have to send bulk emails or letters this is a way to go.
+Just provide your template and run the commands and you have letters/emails.

-1. how to build
+1. how to build --
  when you will run doAll, it will download the jar just do gradle sync and you can follow step2.

 2. how to run --